ktravula – a travelogue!

 Here is a short video I made of the visit.
 I’ll put up some pictures soon when I can.

-For me, it was a moving, enlightening experience living through the life of one of the defining figures of modern America. – a complex, fascinating historical figure.
-The Presidential Library & Museum itself was an archeological wonder, a befitting tribute to an uncommon man and a great president.
+For me, it was a moving, enlightening experience living through the life of one of the defining figures of modern America. – a complex, fascinating historical figure whose life, death, and legacy made a lasting mark on not just the country, but the world at large.
+The Presidential Library & Museum itself was a tribute to history, archaeology, and architecture – befitting of an uncommon man and a great president.

 As culled (or stolen) from Clarissa’s blog, by Paul C. I wonder why I didn’t think of this since a long time ago.
 Better late than never, right?